anagainaru/ADIOS2-addons/Campaign/README.md

 - Access to variables across multiple runs
 - Remote access (remote and local side set-ups)
 - Setting the accuracy of a read (primary and derived variables)

+The versions on ADIOS2 on the remote and local sides needs to be the same.
+For querying on accuracy, this version has to be the one in Norbert's repo (https://github.com/pnorbert/ADIOS2) the `remote_compression` branch.

 ## Remote side (where the data resides)

 ### Setup remote access